gosweetspot/freight-api/README.md

 ## FAQ

 ### How do I connect to the API?
 The API is only available to authenticated clients.
-Clients should authenticate users using [access_key].
+Clients should authenticate users using an access_key obtained from the Preferences & Settings screen.
 Once authenticated, you need to request a resource from one of the endpoints using HTTP.
 Generally, reading any data is done through a request with GET method.

+If the user with the access_key has access to multiple sites in the account, a `site_id` HTTP header with the site id is also required, e.g. `site_id: 123456`.

 ### What return formats do you support?
 Freight API currently returns data in [JSON](http:/json.org/ "JSON") format.
 Some methods may return [XML] data, however we don't actively test for XML compatibility.